criteo/criteo-api-java-sdk/sdks/marketingsolutions_preview/docs/AudienceApi.md

 | **403** | The API client is not authorized to access this resource. |  -  |

-## getContactListStatistics
+## getAudienceSegmentContactListStatistics

-> ContactListStatisticsEntityV1Response getContactListStatistics(audienceSegmentId)
+> ContactListStatisticsEntityV1Response getAudienceSegmentContactListStatistics(audienceSegmentId)